The only college in Latvia training specialists in this field!

 Studies on budget resources provided by the state

-Level of Education: 1st level of professional higher education
+Level of Education: short cycle of professional higher education

 Studies take place: Jūrmala (Vidus prospekts 38, Bulduri)

 Previous education: secondary education

 Radiology assistant is a medical person, who performs radiological procedures or diagnostic radiology examinations, providing radiation protection and security, radiation dose optimisation, as well as patient care in diagnostic radiology, nuclear diagnostics and radiation therapy in health care institutions.